 3. Over here, click on Microphone.
-And, make sure the checkbox before the Discord App, is selected.
+And, make sure the checkbox is before the Discord App, is selected.
 So that, Discord App can access the Microphone.

 Discord, comes with many advanced features, like Krisp, to enhance your voice chat experience.
 But, if you have made unnecessary changes in Discord Voice Settings.
 And, after that your Mic in Discord not working.
 Then, you can fix this by resetting voice settings.
 It will set all voice settings to default.
 And, you have set the default microphone by following the previous solution.
-So, hopefully, your Mic will start working again in Discord after reset.
+So, hopefully, your Mic will start working again in Discord after resetting.

 2. From the left side, Click on Voice & Video.

 3. Scroll down Voice & Video settings page.
 And, to the bottom, you will get the “Reset Voice Settings” option, click on it.

 4. A confirmation window will appear, click on Okay.